Catastrophic Personal Injury Attorneys in South Carolina

 Understanding Catastrophic Injuries and Their Impacts on Your Life

-Even mild traumatic brain injury can interfere with normal thinking patterns and make it difficult for the victim to think normally.
-Victims with mild and moderate traumatic brain injury may note symptoms more than a year after the initial accident.
+Even a mild traumatic brain injury can interfere with normal thinking patterns and make it difficult for a victim to put together their thoughts.
+Victims with mild and moderate traumatic brain injuries can start to have symptoms of a head injury long after the initial accident.

-Traumatic brain injury often gets portrayed as a loss of long-term memories, resulting in gaping holes in the victim’s memory that make it difficult to piece together their past.
+Traumatic brain injuries can include the loss of long-term memories, which results in holes in the victim’s memory that make it difficult to piece together their past.

-Some victims of traumatic brain injury even note severe personality changes, which can leave them feeling emotionally disconnected from loved ones or forced to start over in developing relationships.
+Some victims with a TBI have severe personality changes, which can leave them feeling emotionally disconnected from loved ones or forced to start over in developing relationships.